0x70b1a5/lugso/061_noun-cases-commands-negation.md

 **piSn gustkohbi ipir snullso bvong hupzni pus-fbuSifbuyb.**

-`crush heel-INS head-ACC snake-GEN great human`
+`crush heel-INS head-ACC snake-GEN great human-NOM`

 _The human crushes the head of the great serpent with their heel._